numbcoder/node-redis-failover/README.md

     -c, --config [path]  Path to JSON config file
 ```

-start a redis watcher (we recommend the wathers' count should be an odd number, and more than 3):
+start a redis watcher (we recommend the watchers' count should be an odd number, and more than 3):

 ```shell
 redis-failover -c config.json